 Monthly financials show investors that you’re monitoring your business closely and adopting best practices for accounting.
 They can also illustrate revenue trends and seasonality.

-5. Your personal and business financial accounts are all mixed up
+5. Your personal and business accounts are all mixed up

 Investors and lenders aren’t going to want to get involved with a company that is 1. unwilling or unable to follow basic accounting practices, and 2. exposed to that much legal risk.